CortexIntelligentAutomation/docs/content/en/docs/Reference/_index.md

 ---
 title: "Reference"
 linkTitle: "Reference"
-description: "This section includes the reference documentation for the Cortex Evolution platform's functional blocks."
+description: "This section includes all reference documentation for the Cortex Evolution platform."
-weight: 10
+weight: 100
 ---